Sixers Trade Rumors: Damian Lillard Reportedly Wants To Be Traded To Philadelphia

 — SportsLine (@SportsLine) July 16, 2021

-Morey should do whatever he can to acquire Lillard.MORE NEWS: Child Tax Credit: Monthly Payments Already Arriving In Parents' Bank Accounts
+Morey should do whatever he can to acquire Lillard.MORE NEWS: WATCH: 12-Year-Old Boy Catches Shark Fishing At North Wildwood Beach

 It could be the difference between an NBA Finals run or another disappointing finish in the second round of the playoffs.